 Most brokers offer demo accounts on MetaTrader 4 or MetaTrader 5.
 These are the most user-friendly trading platforms, which is particularly useful for newbies.
 The user interface is simpler to navigate while offering all the competitive charting tools.

-The ease of use also plays into the accessibility of the demo account on multiple devices, namely desk/laptops, smartphones and tablets.
+The ease of use plays into the accessibility of the demo account on multiple devices, namely desk/laptops, smartphones and tablets.
 This allows traders to practice anytime, anywhere.

 Educational Support And Resources